Example Buy Till You Die (BTYD) deployment

 In this example we'll predict customer purchasing behavior using the Buy Till You Die library.
 We'll use a Hex notebook and:

-- Deploy our model and its runtime code to Modelbit
+3. Deploy our models, a training job, and the inference code to Modelbit

 import modelbit